XXTEA Cipher

-The XXTEA Cipher uses a 128-bit key and processes data as an array of 32-bit words.
+The XXTEA uses a 128-bit key and processes data as an array of 32-bit words.
 Its core operation repeatedly mixes all parts of the data using a combination of bitwise shifts, XOR operations, and additions, creating strong diffusion across the entire block.
 Unlike earlier versions, XXTEA ensures that every part of the plaintext influences every part of the ciphertext, reducing patterns and improving resistance to cryptanalysis.
 It is sometimes referred to as "Block TEA" due to its ability to encrypt blocks of arbitrary size.

-To encrypt using the XXTEA Cipher, the plaintext is first converted into an array of 32-bit integers and padded as needed.
+To encrypt using the XXTEA, the plaintext is first converted into an array of 32-bit integers and padded as needed.
 The 128-bit key is divided into four 32-bit values.
 The algorithm then performs multiple rounds of mixing across the entire data block, ensuring that each word affects the others.
 For example:

 Plaintext: hello world